sean5505/bikeSwoonRestaurantWebsite/README.md

 # TO DO
 - Cart Functionality: fix order total display upon item quantity changes
+- Implement at least 1 Unit Test for primary components
+- Replace dependicies such as React-Slider with original code
+- Migrate to React-Hook-Form in the bookingForm component
 - Migrate from JSX to typescript, css to scss
 - Login Authetntication?
-- Implement RTK Query for caching state
+- Implement RTK Query for caching state?
 - Psuedo Payment Page? --stripe
-- Migrate to React-Hook-Form in the bookingForm component
-- UI/UX improvements
+- UI/UX/Responsive improvements
+- Code Optimization